Home > What Were the Contaminants in the Water at Camp Lejeune?

 How Perchloroethylene enters the body

 Long-term exposure to PCE is dangerous.
-Perchloroethylene can get into the body from the air, water, or soil and can absorb through the skin.
+Perchloroethylene can get into the body from the air, water, or soil and can be absorbed through the skin.
 The contaminated drinking water enters the bloodstream through the stomach. waterThe effects of exposure to PCE can take years to develop.
 According to a publication in the Federal Register, we know the Environmental Health Agency (EPA) finds that PCE presents an unreasonable risk of injury to health.

 The health effects of exposure to perchloroethylene